Vonng/pigsty/docs/FAQ.md

 !> Use `crit.yml` template, or setting `pg_rpo` to `0`, or [config cluster](PGSQL-ADMIN#config-cluster) with synchronous mode.

-Consider using [sync standby](PGSQL-CONF#sync-standby), [quorum-commit](PGSQL-CONF#quorum-commit) to guarantee 0 data loss during failover.
+Consider using [Sync Standby](PGSQL-CONF#sync-standby) and [Quorum Comit](PGSQL-CONF#quorum-commit) to guarantee 0 data loss during failover.

 </details>

 <br>

 <details><summary>How to survive from disk full?</summary>

 !> `rm -rf /pg/dummy` will free some emergency space.

-The [`pg_dummy_filesize`](PARAM#pg_dummy_filesize) is set to `64MB` by default, consider increase it to `8GB` or larger in production environment.
+The [`pg_dummy_filesize`](PARAM#pg_dummy_filesize) is set to `64MB` by default.
+Consider increasing it to `8GB` or larger in the production environment.

-It will be placed on `/pg/dummy` same disk as postgres main data disk, you can remove that file to free some emergency space, at least you can run some shell scripts on that node.
+It will be placed on `/pg/dummy` same disk as the PGSQL main data disk.
+You can remove that file to free some emergency space.
+At least you can run some shell scripts on that node.

 </details>